Coinbase: 2012–2019: founding and early years

-On February 23, 2018, Coinbase told approximately 13,000 affected customers that the company would be providing their taxpayer ID, name, birth date, address, and historical transaction records from 2013 to 2015 to the IRS within 21days.
+On February 23, 2018, Coinbase told approximately 13,000 affected customers that the company would be providing their taxpayer ID, name, birth date, address, and historical transaction records from 2013 to 2015 to the IRS within 21 days.
 In March, Coinbase appointed Emilie Choi, a former LinkedIn executive, as Vice President of Corporate and Business Development.
 She was promoted to the role of president and chief operating officer in May 2019.
-On March 26, 2018, Coinbase announced their intention to add support for ERC-20 tokens.
+On March 26, 2018, Coinbase announced their intention to add support for Ethereum ERC-20 tokens.
 On April 5, 2018, Coinbase announced that it had formed an early-stage venture fund, Coinbase Ventures, focusing on investment into blockchain- and cryptocurrency-related companies.
 On May 16, Coinbase Ventures announced its first investment in Compound Labs, a start-up building Ethereum smart contracts similar to money markets.
 On May 23, GDAX was rebranded as Coinbase Pro.
 Also in May, Coinbase launched Prime, a platform dedicated to institutional customers.
 In August, Amazon cloud executive Tim Wagner joined Coinbase as vice president of engineering.
-In September, Coinbase, along with Circle and Bitcoin miner company Bitmain, was part of a consortium called Centre that launched a digital coin called USD Coin, pegged to the U.S. dollar.
+In September, Coinbase, along with Circle and bitcoin miner company Bitmain, was part of a consortium called Centre that launched a digital coin called USD Coin, pegged to the U.S. dollar.